saumyamehta17/algorithm_and_system_design/system_designs/netfllx.md

 ### FR
 - User can search video
-- User can view the videos
+- User can view/download the videos
 - System should recommend videos

 ### Two tier of load balancing